beamer-bridge/beamer/docs/source/whitepaper.rst

 +++++++++++++++

 To make the protocol easier to reason about and implement, only two actors can participate in a challenge: the original claimer, and the initial challenger.
-This raises the concern that, after doing its false claim, Charles could challenge himself to prevent Bob from challenging him.
-This will let Charlie control the state of his challenge and he will be able to let it expire with his claim successful as an outcome.
+This raises the concern that, after submitting his false claim, Charles could challenge himself to prevent anyone from challenging him.
+This would let Charlie control the state of his challenge and he would be able to let it expire with his claim successful as an outcome.

 To prevent this successful `self-challenged claim` to allow Charles to withdraw Alice's deposit, Bob can fill Alice's request and do his own claim in parallel.
 If Bob's claim is not challenged and `claim period` is lower than the `challenge period`, Bob will be able to withdraw Alice's deposit before Charles, leaving nothing for Charles to gain.

-Charles can attempt to delay Bob's withdrawal by challenging its rightful claim.
+Charles can attempt to delay Bob's withdrawal by challenging Bob's rightful claim.
 If Charles' stake on the rightful claim is sufficient to cover Bob's fee for L1 resolution, Bob will proceed with L1 resolution.
-If not, Bob can continue opening parallel claims until Charles no longer contest one of them, or there is enough accumulated stake from Charles on the multiple challenges for Bob to do an L1 resolution.
-In any case, Bob will be able to prove its rightful claim before Charles' claim reach the end of its period.
+If not, Bob can continue opening parallel claims until Charles no longer contests one of them, or there is enough accumulated stake from Charles on the multiple challenges for Bob to do an L1 resolution.
+In any case, Bob will be able to prove his rightful claim before Charles' claim reach the end of its period.

 Claims that cannot be filled
 ++++++++++++++++++++++++++++

-In either the regular `false claim` and `self-challenge claim` cases, we assumed that Bob could fill Alice's request in order to prove that the false claimer Charles was not the correct filler.
+In both the regular `false claim` and `self-challenge claim` cases, we assumed that Bob could fill Alice's request in order to prove that the false claimer Charles was not the correct filler.
 However, If Alice's request cannot be filled for any reason (e.g. transfer value too high), instead of proving that someone other than Charles filled a request, Bob will need to prove that no one filled the request before a certain block height.
-For that, Bob needs to create and submit an `L1 non-fill proof` from rollup A to rollup B.
+For that, Bob needs to create and submit an `L1 non-fill proof` from rollup B to rollup A.

 Exact specification TBD: https://github.com/beamer-bridge/beamer/issues/346